-Thus from the power that is exhibited in the clouds that given rain upon the earth, may we learn the power of that grace that will visit those who accept it, and will bring "showers of blessing."
+Thus from the power that is exhibited in the clouds that given rain upon the earth may we learn the power of that grace that will visit those who accept it, and will bring "showers of blessing."

-[&]quot;O worship the King, all glorious above, And gratefully sing His wonderful love; Our shield and defender, the Ancient of Days, Pavilioned in splendour, and girded with praise.
+O worship the King, all glorious above, And gratefully sing His wonderful love; Our Shield and Defender, the Ancient of days, Pavilioned in splendor, and girded with praise.

-[&]quot;O tell of His might, and sing of His grace, Whose robe is the light; whose canopy, space; His chariots of wrath the deep thunder clouds form, And dark is His path on the wings of the storm.

-[&]quot;Thy bountiful care, what tongue can recite?
-It breathes in the air, it shines in the light; It streams from the hills, it descends to the plain, And sweetly distils in the dew and the rain.
+O tell of His might, and sing of His grace.
+Whose robe is the light; whose canopy, space; His chariots of wrath the deep thunder clouds form, And dark is His path on the wings of the storm.
+Your bountiful care, what tongue can recite?
+It breathes in the air, it shines in the light, It streams from the hills, it descends to the plain, And sweetly distils in the dew and the rain.

-"Frail children of dust, and feeble as frail, In Thee do we trust, nor find Thee to fail; Thy mercies, how tender! how firm to the end!
-Our Maker, Defender, Redeemer, and Friend!"
+Frail children of dust, and feeble as frail, In You do we trust, nor find You to fail; Your mercies how tender! how firm to the end!
+Our Maker, Defender, Redeemer, and Friend!

-THE BOW OF PROMISE.
+Rainbow of the Covenant

 There is a closer connection between the rain and the forgiveness of sins than many realize.
-When God made a covenant with Noah that He would no more destroy the world by a flood, He said: "This is the token of the covenant which I make between Me and you, and every living creature that is with you, for perpetual generations: I do set My bow in the cloud, and it shall be for a token of a covenant between Me and the earth.
-And it shall come to pass, when I bring a cloud over the earth, that the bow shall be seen in the cloud: and I will remember My covenant, which is between Me and you and every living creature of all flesh; and the waters shall no more become a flood to destroy all flesh.
-And the bow shall be in the cloud; and I will look upon it, that I may remember the everlasting covenant between God and every living creature of all flesh that is upon the earth."1
+When God made a covenant with Noah, that He would no more destroy the world by a flood, He said:

+12 This is the token of the covenant which I make between Me and you and every living creature that is with you, for perpetual generations:

+13 I do set My bow in the cloud, and it shall be for a token of a covenant between Me and the earth.

+14 And it shall come to pass, when I bring a cloud over the earth, that the bow shall be seen in the cloud:

+15 And I will remember My covenant, which is between Me and you and every living creature of all flesh; and the waters shall no more become a flood to destroy all flesh.

+16 And the bow shall be in the cloud; and I will look upon it, that I may remember the everlasting covenant between God and every living creature of all flesh that is upon the earth.

 God said, "I do set My bow in the cloud."
 The rainbow is in a special sense God's bow, for it is that which encircles His throne.
+When John, on the Isle of Patmos, saw the throne of God in heaven, he saw that:

+Revelation 4

+3 There was a rainbow round about the throne, in sight like

+unto an emerald.

+The prophet Ezekiel also saw "visions of God," He saw...

+Ezekiel 1

-When John, on the isle of Patmos, saw the throne of God in heaven, he saw that "there was a rainbow round about the throne, in sight like unto an emerald."
-The prophet Ezekiel also saw "visions of God."
-He saw "the likeness of a throne, as the appearance of a sapphire stone: and upon the likeness of the throne was the likeness as the appearance of a man above upon it.
-And I saw as the colour of amber, as the appearance of fire round about within it, from the appearance of his loins even upward, and from the appearance of his loins even downward, I saw as it were the appearance of fire, and it had brightness round about.
-As the appearance of the bow that is in the cloud in the day of rain, so was the appearance of the brightness round about.
-This was the appearance of the likeness of the glory of the Lord."2
+26 ...the likeness of a throne, as the appearance of a sapphire stone: and upon the likeness of the throne was the likeness as the appearance of a man above upon it.

+27 And I saw as the color of amber, as the appearance of fire round about within it, from the appearance of his loins even upward, and from the appearance of his loins even downward, I saw as it were the appearance of fire, and it had brightness round about.

+28 As the appearance of the bow that is in the cloud in the day of rain, so was the appearance of the brightness round about.
+This was the appearance of the likeness of the glory of the Lord.